 - Transparent competitive procedures for selection and transfer of a judge, geography and previous places of work of the winners of competitions to the Supreme Court and Anti-Corruption Court testifies to the beginning of functioning social lifts in judiciary profession.

-Changes have created a new quality reality, but at the same time new challenges have emerged.
-I conveniently classify the challenges facing the court independence into two groups – external and internal.
+Changes have created a new quality reality, but at the same time new challenges have emerged – external and internal.

 External challenges do not directly depend on the judiciary or a particular judge.
 They include as follows: